Winry: You've got to be kidding.

 - In the Justice League episode Wild Cards the Justice League had to defuse several bombs and fight the Royal Flush Gang... all this while the Joker watched them on television, providing his unique brand of commentary.

 - Two of the most famous commentators in boxing are HBO's Larry Merchant and Showtime's Al Bernstein.
 If it's a three-man crew (typically on HBO), the third man will usually be a trainer or boxer, sometimes retired, sometimes active.
-This has run the gamut from So Cool He's Awesome (Roy Jones Jr.), So Okay Its Average (Emmanuel Steward and Max Kellerman), So Bad He's Good (George Foreman), to So Bad He's Horrible (Lennox Lewis).
+This has run the gamut from awesome (Roy Jones Jr.), to passable (Emmanuel Steward and Max Kellerman), to So Bad He's Good (George Foreman), to So Bad He's Horrible (Lennox Lewis).
 Surprisingly, real life Cloudcuckoolander Mike Tyson is actually very knowledgeable and surprisingly competent.

 - Mixed Martial Arts has the duo of Joe Rogan and Mike Goldberg for the UFC, and Michael Shiavello aka The Voice and Guy Mezger representing HD Net's coverage of fight sports.
 The famous Bas Rutten often plays the role of color commentator for smaller orgs.